jetbrains-academy/CppBasics/StandardLibraryEssentials/StepForwardWithSTL/LeaderboardCreation/task.md

 but the last one is to create a way to identify, when the game should end.
 When enemy reaches our planet, the game should end and the leaderboard should appear on the screen.
-You can explore new look of a `GameEngine::run()` function, which will now check the player's state and end the execution of `while` loop when the player is dead.
+You can explore new look of a `GameEngine::run()` function, which will now check the player's state and end the execution of `while` loop when the player is destroyed.
 ```cpp
 void GameEngine::run() {
     sf::Clock clock;